marcwrobel/parent/README.md

 * defining common project and developer [properties](https://books.sonatype.com/mvnref-book/reference/resource-filtering-sect-properties.html) that can be easily overridden in a single place;
-* defining a convenient set of configuration default (if you use GitHub, Travis CI and JFrog Bintray).
+* defining a convenient set of configuration default (if you use GitHub, GitHub Actions and JFrog Bintray).
 * providing dependency and plugin management